Myanmar: Health

 The general state of health care in Myanmar is poor.
 The government spends anywhere from 0.5% to 3% of the country's GDP on health care, consistently ranking among the lowest in the world.
 Although health care is nominally free, in reality, patients have to pay for medicine and treatment, even in public clinics and hospitals.
 Public hospitals lack many of the basic facilities and equipment.
 The 2010 maternal mortality rate per 100,000 births for Myanmar is 240.
 This is compared with 219.3 in 2008 and 662 in 1990.
 The under 5 mortality rate, per 1,000 births is 73 and the neonatal mortality as a percentage of under 5's mortality is 47.
-According to the report named "Preventable Fate", published by Doctors without Borders, 25,000 Burmese AIDS patients died in 2007, deaths that could largely have been prevented by antiretroviral therapy drugs and proper treatment.
+According to Doctors without Borders, 25,000 Burmese AIDS patients died in 2007, deaths that could largely have been prevented by antiretroviral therapy drugs and proper treatment.

 HIV/AIDS, recognised as a disease of concern by the Myanmar Ministry of Health, is most prevalent among sex workers and intravenous drug users.
 In 2005, the estimated adult HIV prevalence rate in Myanmar was 1.3% (200,000–570,000 people), according to UNAIDS, and early indicators of any progress against the HIV epidemic are inconsistent.
 However, the National AIDS Programme Myanmar found that 32% of sex workers and 43% of intravenous drug users in Myanmar have HIV.

 Education

 According to the UNESCO Institute of Statistics, Myanmar's official literacy rate as of 2000 was 90%.
 Historically, Myanmar has had high literacy rates.
 The educational system of Myanmar is operated by the government agency, the Ministry of Education.
 The education system is based on the United Kingdom's system after nearly a century of British and Christian presences in Myanmar.
 Nearly all schools are government-operated, but there has been an increase in privately funded English language schools in the early 21st century.
-Schooling is compulsory until the end of elementary school, approximately about 9 years old, while the compulsory schooling age is 15 or 16 at international level.
+Schooling is compulsory until the end of elementary school, approximately 9 years old, while the compulsory schooling age is 15 or 16 at international level.

 There are 101 universities, 12 institutes, 9 degree colleges and 24 colleges in Myanmar, a total of 146 higher education institutions.
 There are 10 technical training schools, 23 nursing training schools, 1 sport academy and 20 midwifery schools.
 There are four international schools acknowledged by WASC and College Board—The International School Yangon, Myanmar International School, Yangon International School, and International School of Myanmar in Yangon.
-Myanmar was ranked 127th in the Global Innovation Index in 2021.
+Myanmar was ranked 122nd in the Global Innovation Index in 2025.